Gerald Nabarro: Personal life

 On 1 June 1943, Nabarro married Joan Maud Violet im Thurn, the elder daughter of Colonel Bernhardt Basil von Brumsey im Thurn, DSO, of Winchester, a British Army officer of Austrian ancestry.
 They had two sons and two daughters.
 His wife survived him and died in 2009.
-He had a pet prawn called Simon.

 Later years

 On the night of 21 May 1971, Nabarro's car, a Daimler Sovereign bearing the number plate NAB 1, was seen to swerve at speed the wrong way round a roundabout at Totton, Hampshire.
 It was occupied by Nabarro and his company secretary, Margaret Mason.
 The police charged him as the driver, but Nabarro insisted it was his secretary, who agreed with his story.
-During the trial, Nabarro testified that he had spent the week leading up to the accident attending “a meeting of the women’s advisory committee of the New Forest Conservatives at the Grand Hotel in Lyndhurst.”
+During the trial, Nabarro testified that he had spent the week leading up to the accident attending "a meeting of the women's advisory committee of the New Forest Conservatives at the Grand Hotel in Lyndhurst."
 Nabarro stated that he was exhausted from working long hours at the weeklong conference, and after seeing that her employer needed rest, Mrs. Mason had offered to drive the return journey.
-Despite Mrs. Mason’s testimony that she had been driving while Nabarro slept, a witness positively identified Nabarro as the driver, and he was found guilty by a jury at Winchester Crown Court; the judge pronounced his behaviour "outrageous," and imposed the penalties of a £250 fine and disqualification from driving for two years.
+Despite Mrs. Mason's testimony that she had been driving while Nabarro slept, a witness positively identified Nabarro as the driver, and he was found guilty by a jury at Winchester Crown Court; the judge pronounced his behaviour "outrageous," and imposed the penalties of a £250 fine and disqualification from driving for two years.
 He announced his appeal on the court steps immediately afterwards, accompanied by his private secretary, Christine Holman.
 Nabarro suffered two strokes in the following year, and was cleared in the delayed second trial, after four new witnesses testified that they had seen a woman driving.

 In 1999, The Guardian newspaper speculated that the jury had brought in their verdict to spare Nabarro the horrors of a perjury trial.
 In response, his son stated that the other occupant was employed as his driver and not as his secretary.
 He added that his father suffered from diabetes, and had hardly driven for some years before the dangerous driving allegation at his doctor's orders.
 A few months later, having recently announced a decision to retire from the Commons on grounds of health, he died at his home, Orchard Farmhouse, in Broadway, Worcestershire on 18 November 1973, aged 60.
 He had suffered a cerebral haemorrhage the previous week.